 Artificial Reefs (CPV)

-In Cape Verde and Brazil we learn how man-made structures can help to restore the underwater ecosystems.
+In Cape Verde and Brazil we learn how man-made structures can help to restore underwater ecosystems.

-On the island of Sal, we meet an organisation that saves sea turtles.
-And learn how biodiversity can be increased and damaged ecosystems restored.
+On the Cape Verdian island of Sal, we meet an organisation that saves sea turtles.
+We learn how biodiversity can be increased and damaged ecosystems restored while working together with the tourism industry.

 On the Greek island of Kalamos, we learn about rewilding.
 We are inspired by the way this form of ecosystem regeneration balances natural and human needs.